Mohammad-Mirasadollahi/Splunk-Frozen-Retention-Policy/README.md

-# Splunk Frozen index Data Management Scripts
+# Splunk Frozen path Data Management Scripts
-This repository provides a set of Bash scripts designed to manage frozen indexes data in Splunk environments.
+This repository provides a set of Bash scripts designed to manage frozen path data in Splunk environments.

 **Note:** These scripts were developed with the help of ChatGPT and have been tested successfully with terabytes (TB) of data without any issues.